 Now, cover those babies up, set your crock pot on high, and go do something fun and exciting for the next four hours.
 Or, school the children, nurse the baby, and change diapers like I do. ;-)

 Okay...four hours is up.
 Doesn't that look yummy?
 And doesn't your house smell soooo good?
 Now, take the chicken out and set it on a plate to cool.

 With a slotted spoon, fish out all the big chunks of veggies and carefully pour the broth through a strainer.

 Allow to cool before placing in fridge or freezer.
-Stock will keep up to two weeks in fridge if stored in air tight container.
-You can store in freezer for months.
+Stock will keep up to two weeks in the fridge if stored in air tight container.
+You can store in the freezer for months.

 Once chicken is warm to the touch, begin de-boning and de-skinning.
 Is de-skinning even a word?